-Codes of conduct are guidelines adopted by an organization to address what behaviors are expected and appropriate, and are one of the first important steps an institution or organization should take to stop harassment in scientific settings.
-This resource identifies necessary elements of effective codes of conduct and provides examples and a template to develop your own.
+Codes of conduct are guidelines adopted by an organization to address expected and appropriate behaviors, and are one of the important steps an organization should take to stop harassment in scientific settings.
+This resource identifies necessary elements of effective codes and provides examples to develop your own.

-Responding to hostile behaviors requires a community effort and strong leadership to send a clear message that these types of behaviors are not acceptable.
-Here you will find strategies to address incidents when they happen through bystander intervention as well as resources for changing the culture so that these behaviors do not continue to be tolerated.
+Responding to hostile behaviors requires a community effort and strong leadership to send a clear message that these behaviors are not acceptable.
+Here you will find strategies to address incidents when they happen as well as resources for changing the culture so that toleration of these behaviors does not continue.

 Addressing issues related to power dynamics, intersectionality, and privilege is critical for promote positive, productive relationships with our colleagues and students, creating a safe and respectful learning and working environments.
-A culture change is required in the sciences and in academia as a whole in order to transform our institutions into equitable and inclusive workplaces.
+A culture change is required in academia in order to transform our institutions into equitable and inclusive workplaces.

 In the United States several laws protect individuals from harassment and discrimination and ensure just practice by federally funded institutions.
 This resource provides overviews of these protections and ways to find more information.